Overview

 recommend mutual funds.

-fees and expenses charged by custodians and imposed by broker-dealers, including, but not
+certain fees and expenses charged by custodians and imposed by broker-dealers, such as,

 Limited Prepayment of Fees: Under no circumstances do we require or solicit payment of fees in